rohangit-hub/fb-login-page/README.md

 # fb-login-page
 This is FB login web page.

-You can see the output by this URl: https://fblogin-page.netlify.app/
+You can see the render of this code by this URl: https://fblogin-page.netlify.app/